puru02/django-anymail/docs/inbound.rst

 Anymail converts each inbound attachment to a specialized MIME object with additional methods for handling attachments and integrating with Django.
-It also backports some helpful MIME methods from newer versions of Python to all versions supported by Anymail.

 The attachment objects in an AnymailInboundMessage's :attr:`~AnymailInboundMessage.attachments` list and